FaceTime Like A Pro (eBook)

 Update carrier settings on iPhone

-If you see Update next to Carrier, tap on it and follow the on-screen instructions to update your carrier settings.
+If you see “Update” next to Carrier, tap it and follow the on-screen instructions to update your carrier settings.

-If nothing else has worked, resetting network settings should be a viable alternative for you to fix your iPhone not getting messages from Android.
+If nothing else has worked, resetting network settings may be a viable alternative to resolve your iPhone not receiving messages from Android.
 It deletes all internet and networking-related data on your device.

 1. Open Settings